adaptris/interlok-docs/docs/pages/cookbook/cookbook-terracotta-um.md

----
-title: Integrating with Terracotta Universal Messaging
+# Integrating with Terracotta Universal Messaging

-keywords: interlok terracotta messaging
-tags: [cookbook, messaging]
-sidebar: home_sidebar
-permalink: cookbook-terracotta-um.html
-summary: This document gives a quick start guide to bridging messages to and from Terracotta Universal Messaging system.
+> **Summary:** This document gives a quick start guide to bridging messages to and from Terracotta Universal Messaging system.
----

 ## Getting Started ##